f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   PATCH https://{{rseries_appliance1_ip}}:8888/restconf/data/

-Below is the body of the API call contianing the desired configuration:
+Below is the body of the API call containing the desired configuration:

 .. code-block:: json